teaching-js/assignment/README.md

 This can be done as a modal or as a seperate page (url fragmentation can be implemented if wished.)

 **Follow**
-Let a user follow/unfollow another user too add/remove their posts to their feed via `/follow` or `/unfollow` Add a list of everyone a user follows in their profile page.
+Let a user follow/unfollow another user too add/remove their posts to their feed via `user/follow` Add a list of everyone a user follows in their profile page.
 Add just the count of followers / follows to everyones public user page